Gary Anthony Williams: Improvisational comedy

 Williams is a regular performer with the Flying Fannoli Brothers, an improv comedy band.
 He performs in the improvisational shows Cookin' With Gas and The Black Version at The Groundlings Theatre in Los Angeles.
 Williams also returns to Atlanta to perform with Laughing Matters once or twice a year.
-Since 2013 he has been a recurring performer on The CW's revival of Whose Line Is It Anyway?.
+Since 2013 he has been a recurring performer on The CW's revival of Whose Line Is It Anyway?

 Video games

 Williams provided the voices for the characters of Yancy Westridge in Alpha Protocol, Elanos Haliat in Mass Effect and Horace Warfield in StarCraft II: Wings of Liberty and Heart of the Swarm.

 Personal life

-Williams is married to Leslie Williams.
-Together they have a son, Ethan.
+Williams has one son named Ethan.